 - a loss or change to your sense of smell or taste

 If the patient does not have their own device, we can facilitate a call to friends and family in place of a visit.
 Please speak with the nurse in charge who will be able to arrange this for you.
+Please note – calls have to be booked in advance and are subject to availability.

 If you would like to send letters, drawings or cards to your loved one you can email them to email@example.com placing “PATIENT COMMUNICATION” in the subject line and adding the patient’s details to the email.
 Attachments will be printed and delivered to the patient.